kelseyhightower/event-gateway-on-kubernetes/README.md

 ## Routing Events to Kubernetes Services

 In modern Serverless architectures events are typically routed to functions running on fully managed FaaS platforms such as [Google Cloud Functions](https://cloud.google.com/functions) or [AWS Lambda](https://aws.amazon.com/lambda).
-In some situations, such as low latency requirements, it maybe preferable to route events to existing application running on traditional infrastructure.
+In some situations, such as low latency requirements, it maybe preferable to route events to existing applications running on traditional infrastructure.

 In this section you will deploy the `echo` application using Kubernetes and configure the Event Gateway to route HTTP events to it.